microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaGroupAppRoleAssignment.md

 ```

 ## DESCRIPTION
-The Get-EntraBetaGroupAppRoleAssignment cmdlet gets a group application role assignment in Azure Active Directory (AD).
+The Get-EntraBetaGroupAppRoleAssignment cmdlet gets a group application role assignment in Microsoft Entra ID.

 ## EXAMPLES